 In June 2001, SFAS No. 142, Goodwill and Other Intangible Assets was issued.
 SFAS No. 142 addresses financial accounting and reporting for acquired goodwill and other intangible assets.
 Among other things, SFAS No. 142 requires that goodwill and intangible assets with indefinite useful lives no longer be amortized, but rather tested annually for impairment or more frequently if events or circumstances indicate that there may be impairment.
 The goodwill impairment test consists of a comparison of the fair value of the Company's reporting units with their carrying amount.
 If the carrying amount exceeds its fair value, the Company is required to perform the second step of the impairment test, as this is an indication that goodwill may be impaired.
 The impairment loss is measured by comparing the implied fair value of the reporting unit's goodwill with its carrying amount.
 If the carrying amount exceeds the implied fair value, an impairment loss shall be recognized in an amount equal to the excess.
-After an impairment loss is prohibited.
-For unamortizable intangible assets if the carrying amount exceeds the fair value of the asset, the Company would write-down the unamortizable intangible assets to fair value.
-In accordance with SFAS No. 142, the Company performed its annual impairment tests on December 31, 2004, which did not indicate any impairment.
+After an impairment loss is recognized, the adjusted carrying amount of the intangible asset shall be its new accounting basis.
+Subsequent reversal of a previously recognized impairment loss is prohibited.
+For unamortizable intangible assets if the carrying amount exceeds the fair value.